Last revised on October 14, 2022.

 With the British take-over of Canada in 1763 and the establishment of the North West Company in Montreal, the interior route to the fur riches of the west continued to flourish.
 Down the French River each spring came the twelve-meter-long canots du Maître with their 4 tonnes of cargo and crew.
-They were on their way to Fort William at the west end of Lake Superior where they dropped off the trade goods and collected the furs for the return journey.
-Some Canadien crews did the descent of the French River section in as little as a day!
+The voyageurs were on their way to the NWC warehouses and trading post at Grand Portage (and later at Fort William) at the west end of Lake Superior.
+There they dropped off the trade goods and collected the furs for the return journey.

-The river system’s integral connection with Canada’s early history meant that when the newly formed federal government program The Canadian Heritage Rivers System named its first river in 1986, it was the French River that was chosen.
+The river system’s integral connection with Canada’s early history meant that when the newly formed federal government program The Canadian Heritage Rivers System named its first river in 1986, the French River – La Rivière des Français – was chosen.

-This June my brother and I made a return visit the French.
-A couple of years ago we had spent a memorable week in mid-September paddling the French River delta from our put-in at Hartley Bay Marina.
+This June, my brother and I returned to the French River.
+A few years ago, we spent a memorable week paddling the French River Delta from our put-in at Hartley Bay Marina in mid-September.

-In the mid-1980s I had also paddled the upper French River a couple of times – once with my wife Laila and another with my bud Cyril.
-On both occasions, we started off in Restoule Provincial Park and paddled down the Restoule River to where it meets the French.
+In the mid-1980s, I had paddled the upper French River a couple of times.
+On both trips, we started off in Restoule Provincial Park and paddled down the Restoule River to where it meets the French.

-Both times we also headed south just before Highway 69 to Cantin Lake and the Pickerel River system, which we paddled up to a take-out at Port Loring.
+Both times we also left the French River just before Highway 69 via Horseshoe Falls to access Cantin Lake and the Pickerel River system, which we paddled up to Dollars Lake and an eventual take-out at Port Loring.

 - Canoe Pass,